-- To establish the Emirate of Dubai as a hub for academic specializations in medicine and health sciences - To contribute to achieving sustainable development through supporting scientific advancement in medicine and health sciences - To provide the community with qualified medical and healthcare personnel who are able to efficiently address various health issues - To create a favorable environment for conducting scientific research that enhances the health sector in the community, through supporting education, scientific research, and continued professional development in medicine and health sciences; and - To achieve a leading position and excellence in medicine and health sciences at the local, regional, and international levels.
+- To establish the Emirate of Dubai as a hub for academic specializations in medicine and health sciences - To contribute to achieving sustainable development through supporting scientific advancement in medicine and health sciences - To provide the community with qualified medical and healthcare personnel who are able to efficiently address various health issues. - To create a favorable environment for conducting scientific research that enhances the health sector in the community, through supporting education, scientific research, and continued professional development in medicine and health sciences; and - To achieve a leading position and excellence in medicine and health sciences at the local, regional, and international levels.

-4. STATEMENT OF LICENSURE AND ACCREDITATION
+STATEMENT OF LICENSURE AND ACCREDITATION 4.

-MBRU is licensed by the Ministry of Fornow, the MSc BMS program is accredited Education of the United Arab Emirates, since by the CAA (Commission of Academic 2014 to award degrees and qualifications in Accreditation), UAE.
-MBRU will work on higher education.
-Through its Commission obtaining the appropriate international for Academic Accreditation (CAA), the accreditations.
-Ministry has accredited all MBRU graduate and undergraduate degree programs.
+MBRU is licensed by the Ministry of Education of the United Arab Emirates, since 2014 to award degrees and qualifications in higher education.
+Through its Commission for Academic Accreditation (CAA), the Ministry has accredited all MBRU graduate and undergraduate degree programs.

-The MSc BMS program is developed in alignment with international quality standards and based on principles of continuous quality enhancement.
+The MSc BMS program is Accredited by CAA since July 2019.
+The program is developed in alignment with international quality standards and based on principles of continuous quality enhancement.

-5. THE INSTITUTION
+THE INSTITUTION 5.